Thinking of joining a study?

 * INCLUSION CRITERIA

 • Patients with HTC, DTC, and MTC will be identified by the investigators.
-The potential candidates for the study will be screened for eligibility to participate in the study and invited to sign the Research 68Gallium-DOTATATE PET/CT imaging informed consent form
+The potential candidates for the study will be screened for eligibility to participate in the study and invited to sign the Research 68Ga-DOTATATE PET/CT imaging informed consent form.
+The same inclusion/exclusion criteria were applied to the subjects who underwent imaging with the 68GADOTATATE PET/CT, either under the 77-DK-0096 sub-study or as clinically-indicated imaging under 00-CH-0093.

 • In order to be eligible to participate in this study, an individual with DTC (including HTC) must meet all of the following criteria

-• 1.
-Locally advanced or distant metastases, which are RAI-non-avid based on the \[123\]I or \[131\]I diagnostic or post-treatment whole body scan (WBS) OR
+• * Locally advanced or distant metastases, which are RAI-non-avid based on the or diagnostic or post-treatment whole body scan (WBS)

-• 2.
-Patients with RAI-non-responsive disease, who have the evidence of disease progression defined by RECIST 1.1 criteria after therapy with RAI.
+• --Patients with RAI-non-responsive disease, who have the evidence of disease progression defined by RECIST 1.1 criteria after therapy with RAI.

 • In order to be eligible to participate in this study, an individual with MTC must meet all of the following criteria